baselinrhq/baselinr/website/docs/reference/CONFIG_REFERENCE.md

 **Note:**
 - Either `table`, `pattern`, `select_schema`, or `select_all_schemas` must be specified.
-- **TablePattern only contains table selection fields.** Profiling configuration (partition, sampling, columns) must be defined in the `datasets` section.
-See [Dataset Configuration](#dataset-configuration) for details.
+- **TablePattern only contains table selection fields.** Profiling configuration (partition, sampling, columns) should be defined in ODCS contracts.
+See [ODCS Data Contracts](../guides/ODCS_DATA_CONTRACTS.md) for details.

 #### PartitionConfig